iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives Introduction.md

 **Remarks**:

-Immediately Observe the Equivalence to the tangent cone definitions [Tangent Cone](../Background/Tangent%20Cone.md) on the epigraph of the function:
+Immediately Observe the Equivalence to the tangent cone definitions [Tangent Cone Introduction](AMATH%20516%20Numerical%20Optimizations/Background/Tangent%20Cone%20Introduction.md) on the epigraph of the function:

 $$
 \begin{aligned}